gyselax/gyselalibxx/src/advection/README.md

 **Remark/Warning:** the BslAdvection1D operator is built with builder and evaluator for the advection field and interpolator for the function we want to advect.
 Theses operators have to be defined on the same domain as the advection field and function.
 For instance, if the advection field and/or the function are defined on the species dimension, then the interpolators have to contain the species dimension in its batched dimensions (see tests in the `tests/advection/` folder).

 **Remark/Warning:** The advection field need to use interpolation on B-splines.
 So we cannot use other type of interpolator for the advection field.
-However there is no constraint on the interpolator of the advected function.
+However, there is no constraint on the interpolator of the advected function.

-## PolarFootFinder
+## 2D advection in the poloidal cross-section

-These methods are designed to calculate the foot of the characteristic on the polar plane for a 2D transport equation of the type:
+These methods (IPolarFootFinder) are designed to calculate the feet of the characteristic on the polar plane for a 2D transport equation of the type:
 ```math
 \partial_t f(t,x(r,\theta),y(r,\theta)) + A(t,x(r,\theta),y(r,\theta))\cdot\nabla f(t,x(r,\theta),y(r,\theta)) = 0,
 ```